 Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into equity without having to sell their home.
 The lending institution pays out money determined by the equity you've built-up in your home; you receive a lump sum, a monthly payment or a line of credit.
 Repayment isn't required until when the borrower puts his home up for sale, moves (such as into a care facility) or passes away.
 You or representative of your estate must repay the reverse mortgage funds, interest , and other finance charges at the time your home is sold, or you are no longer living in it.

-Most reverse mortgages require youto be at least sixty-two years old, have a small or zero balance owed against the home and use the house as your main living place.
+Generally, reverse mortgages are available for borrowers at least sixty-two years old, have a small or zero balance in a mortgage and maintain the home as your principal living place.

-Reverse mortgages can be advantageous for retired homeowners or those who are no longer working but have a need to add to their limited income.
-Social Security and Medicare benefits are not affected; and the money is not taxable.
+Reverse mortgages can be advantageous for retired homeowners or those who are no longer bringing home a paycheck and must supplement their fixed income.
+Social Security and Medicare benefits aren't affected; and the money is nontaxable.
 Reverse Mortgages may have adjustable or fixed rates.
-The house is never in danger of being taken away from you by the lender or put up for sale without your consent if you outlive the loan term - even if the current property value goes under the loan balance.
-Call us at 248-644-1200 to look into your reverse mortgage options.
+Your lending institution isn't able to take away your property if you outlive your loan nor will you be required to sell your residence to pay off your loan even when the loan balance is determined to exceed current property value.
+Call us at 248-644-1200 if you want to explore the advantages of reverse mortgages.

 Do you have a question regarding a mortgage program?